Aldin101/SteamCloudify/README.md

 ### Resources

 - Each game has a `Resources` folder.
 All resources are game specific and not pulled from a template every build.
 Resources contain an icon used by all executables and version info for each executable.
-- When building the Steam Cloud runtime and background executables you will be prompted for a version number for each exe.
+- When building the SteamCloudify launch task and background task executables you will be prompted for a version number for each exe.
 This version number is written to the version info file for that exe.
 The version info is then compiled by ResHack and written to the build executable.
 The version that you enter in the build tool is the version that will be displayed in the file properties of the built executable and the version number that will be used when it checks for updates.

 ### SEDs